 This submission proposes resolution to comments on D4.0 subclauses 4.3.13a.1 and general text.
 There are 5 CIDs addressed: 6112, 6023, 6080, 6063, and 6150

 Revision History:

+r1: rephrased the resolution text for CID6023

+r2: amended responses in resolution table for CID6023 and CID6150

 Interpretation of a Motion to Adopt: A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGah Draft.
 This introduction is not part of the adopted material.